Stacey’s vegetable garden

 Israel (2001 – 2012)

-My vegetable garden is made up of six triangles in the shape of a mandala with an olive tree in the middle and a seat around.
+My vegetable garden is made up of six triangles in the shape of a mandala with an olive tree in the middle and a seat around it.
 My sanctuary, my space where I find quiet, my contentment and peace.

 When I work on my garden, I usually start from one triangle and work my way around until all are rotated, weeded, mulched and planted to my satisfaction.
 By the time I finish with triangle six, it is time to start at the beginning again and around I go.
 A cycle or circle of meditation.
-There are bees, butterflies, snails, big juicy green caterpillars, foxes, woodpeckers, parrots, and a mole that drives me incessantly crazy.
-But my favourite of all, is my friend, the kingfisher.
-In the triangular closest to us, there is a knobbly stick which I especially put in for my friend, the elegant, but grand kingfisher to sit on.
-And he does sit there, but always flies off before I can get really close to appreciate him and his long beak and aqua, blue wings.
+There are bees, butterflies, snails, giant juicy green caterpillars, foxes, woodpeckers, parrots, and a mole that drives me incessantly crazy.
+But my favourite of all is my friend, the kingfisher.
+In the triangular closest to us is a knobbly stick which I especially put in for my friend, the elegant but grand kingfisher, to sit on.
+And he does sit there, but always flies off before I can get really close to appreciate him and his long beak and aqua blue wings.

-It was a much narrower space to work with than my garden in Israel but I knew I wanted to create the same idea with a central point and in some form or shape of a mandala.
-What I chose is this rectangular space.
-Protected from the winds which blow strong off the Atlantic in the Summer months.
-A blank canvas with a gardenia and plum tree at the very end, which could extend in the future when I needed more space – I envisioned beds of potatoes and sweet potatoes way down there.
+It was a much narrower space to work with than my garden in Israel, but I knew I wanted to create the same idea with a central point and in some form or shape of a mandala.
+I chose this rectangular space—protected from the winds that blow strong off the Atlantic in the Summer months.
+A blank canvas with a gardenia and plum tree at the very end which could extend when I needed more space – I envisioned beds of potatoes and sweet potatoes way down there.

 So as we prepared the soil, I sat on those stairs and started sketching and planning.

-While it took shape, I planted in pots outside the kitchen, zucchinis, tomatoes and different fresh herbs, and even a spaghetti squash which took off in an abundance of leaves.
-It bared no flower or fruit, but with much leafy enthusiasm threatened to enter into our kitchen.
-So as Summer ended and Winter passed, the spaghetti squash, tomatoes and zucchini in the pots died off and Spring began.
+While it took shape, I planted zucchini, tomatoes, different fresh herbs, and even a spaghetti squash in pots outside the kitchen.
+It took off in an abundance of leaves.
+It bared no flowers or fruit but, with much leafy enthusiasm, threatened to enter our kitchen.
+So, as Summer ended and Winter passed, the spaghetti squash, tomatoes, and zucchini in the pots died off, and Spring began.

 And with another summer just beginning – a vegetable garden takes shape.

 This space does have a feeling of being hidden.
-You need to walk down into it and when I work, I feel enclosed, protected – a secret space where I can disappear into and not be seen or found for hours.
-On either side, it has a long shrub of rosemary bushes and a row of the sweetest smelling roses.
-I have thrown in seeds of flowers and sunflowers and by the mid-Summer, it will be a surprise to see what survives and thrives.
+You need to walk down into it, and when I work, I feel enclosed and protected – a secret space where I can disappear into and not be seen or found for hours.
+On either side, it has a long shrub of rosemary bushes and a row of the sweetest-smelling roses.
+I have thrown in seeds of flowers and sunflowers, and by the mid-summer, it will be a surprise to see what survives and thrives.
 In the early and quiet of the morning, I come to check on everyone’s growth.
-I enjoy the buzz of watching green shoots poke through the soil and I wait for the inspiration as to what to make and add to everyone’s lunches when I go back to the quiet of the kitchen.
-Maybe a flower or two to surprise them when they sit to open and eat some hours later at school or work.
+I enjoy the buzz of watching green shoots poke through the soil and wait for inspiration as to what to make and add to everyone’s lunches when I return to the quiet of the kitchen.
+Maybe a flower or two will surprise them when they sit to open and eat some hours later at school or work.

 What an inspiration Stacey!
 Beautiful!